June 17, 2025, 4:11 am | Read time: 3 minutes

 What the Strawberry Blossom Weevil Looks Like

-The females bore holes into closed flower buds, lay an egg, and then sever the bud stem, writes the Austrian Agency for Health and Food Safety (AGES).
+The females bore holes into closed flower buds, lay an egg, and then sever the bud stem, according to the Austrian Agency for Health and Food Safety (AGES).
 The bud bends, dries up, and falls to the ground.
 A single female can damage up to 100 buds.
-After hatching, the larvae feed on the inner flower organs for about 20 days.
+After hatching, the larvae feed on the internal flower organs for about 20 days.
 They then pupate in the bud.
 The adult beetles appear from June, feed briefly on the plants, and then retreat to the ground litter for overwintering.
 Only one generation is produced per year.

 Control and Prevention of the Beetle